harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: Fixed a potential path traversal issue in the model loading code — it was accepting the model filename from the request which was unnecessary and insecure.
 Hardcoded the model path.
 - Deliverable: Path traversal vulnerability in model loading fixed.
+## 2023-09-11 - Day 4: Input validation

+- Task summary: Added comprehensive input validation to the prediction endpoint.
+The model expects seven numeric inputs and was previously silently coercing or failing on bad inputs.
+Now returns a clear error message listing which fields are missing or out of expected range, and the API documentation in the README was updated to show the valid input schema.
+- Deliverable: Input validation added.
+Error messages describe which fields are invalid.